On the Reconstruction of Geodesic Subspaces of $\mathbb{R}^N$: Notation and Background

-\begin{remark}[Equivalence of Topologies] We actually reconstruct the length metric space $(X,d_L)$ in \secref{persistence} and \secref{geom-recon}.
-Under the finite distortion condition, however, we note that this topology is equivalent to the induced metric topology~$(X,\norm{\cdot})$.
-The equivalence of the two topologies is a direct consequence of the following inequalities:
+\begin{remark}[Equivalence of Topologies] Given a metric space $(X,d)$, we can topologize $X$ with metric balls; that is, the topology is generated by sets of the form $B_d(x,r):= \{ y \in X~|~ d(x,y) < r \}$, where $x\in X$ and $r \in \R$.
+If we assume that $d_L$ has finite distortion with respect to $d_2$, then $(X,d_L)$ and $(X,d_2)$ have equivalent topologies.
+The equivalence of the two topologies is a direct consequence of the following inequalities for $x,y \in X$: